useradmn/BerkeleyAIML-Capstone/README.md

 This question is important because individuals are being readmitted to hospitals for the same things.
 Particularly, in this case, these are diabetic patients.
 Diabetes is morbidity that needs to be watched closely and coupled with other issues that can lead to complexity and/or fatality.
 Thus, perhaps we can provide recommendations on changes to 1) keep the patient healthier and 2) keep readmissions down amongst diabetic patients.

 <h3>Important Findings</h3>
 The use of counterfactual explanations was very critical to our desired outcome and has yielded favorably to our expected results.
 We leveraged DICE ML and were abel to identify what needs to happen in order to reduce the chance of a diabetic patient being readmitted within 60 days after their original encounter.
-Some of our important findings include <i>(but not limited to)</i>:
+Some of our important findings include <i>(but not limited to)</i>:<br>
 + There are clinicial diagnosis that are actionable.
 A patient's primary care physician and/or endocrinologist shoudl seek to relieve the patient of this diagnosis where possible.
-Perhaps there is better care or treatement that can be given to bring the patient to wellness and away from this diagnosis.
+Perhaps there is better care or treatement that can be given to bring the patient to wellness and away from this diagnosis.<br>
 + Some drugs being used to managed a patient's blood sugar levels may not be optimal.
 Our counterfactual explanations modeling is able to robustly identify another drug that may provide better efficacy in blood sugar level management.

 <h3>Suggestions For Next Steps</h3>